txfs19260817/falinks-teambuilder-helper/readme.md

 A UserScript helps import teams to a Falinks Teambuilder room.
 It will be activated on both Pokemon Showdown and PokePaste.

-### Import a team from PokePaste/Showdown to a Falinks Teambuilder room
+### Import a team from PokePaste/Showdown/Limitless TCG to a Falinks Teambuilder room

 Essentially, it creates a "Open in a Falinks Teambuilder room" button on the page.
 It makes loading the team into [a collaborative teambuilder](https://www.falinks-teambuilder.com/) easier.